State Constitution Language on Jury Nullification

-Jurors in all courts in the United States have the right to vote their conscience without being punished for their verdicts.
+Jurors in all courts in the United States have the right to vote their consciences without being punished for their verdicts.
 The Founders valued this feature of English common law, and purposely built it into our legal system.
-It is not explicitly spelled out in the United States Constitution, as many of our rights are not, but denial of this benefit of trial by jury in the colonies was one of the grievances that led to the American Revolution.
-Even though it was well understood and used in both pre- and post-revolutionary America, some states added explicitly codified guarantees of this right in their state constitutions.
-Former FIJA board member and attorney Tom Stahl discusses the additional protections that can be found in many state constitutions.
+Even though it was well understood as a protective feature of the system and used in both pre- and post-revolutionary America, some states added explicitly codified guarantees of this right in their state constitutions.
+Former FIJA board member and attorney Tom Stahl discusses these additional protections that can be found in many state constitutions, and points out that they put the lie to some anti-jury nullification claims that this right of jurors is merely an accidental happenstance in our legal system.

 We are building what we expect to be the most comprehensive collection of legal cases about jury nullification, free speech in juror rights education, and other key jury-related cases in the below categories.
 Click here and check back frequently for new case files.